swoolcock/GravityHelper/README.md

 ### How do controllers work?
 There are currently four different kinds of controller.
 Behavior, Visual, Sound, and VVVVVV.
-Most of the time you will only ever need exactly one of each of these types.
+Most of the time you will only ever need zero or one of each of these types.

 Controllers flagged as "persistent" act as a global default setting, and will be loaded at all times, regardless of which room the controller is added to.
 You can customise individual rooms by adding a non-persistent controller of a given type, which will set the defaults for just that room.

-There must always be exactly one persistent controller in a map of a given type if you wish to use it.
+There must always be exactly zero or one persistent controllers in a map of a given type if you wish to use it.
+Having two or more persistent controllers of the same type will result in undefined behaviour.
 Additionally, you cannot have multiple controllers of the same type in a single room.

 ### What works?